 Do you like Budweiser beers but need to skip the booze?
 The Budweiser non-alcoholic beer is called Budweiser Zero, and it’s a completely alcohol free beer.
 In this Budweiser Zero review, I’ll taste and compare it with other popular non-alcoholic beers in its category on the market.
 I’ll also explain how it’s made and share what others are saying about it.

-Bottom line: Tastes like Bud.
+Bottom line: Budweiser Zero tastes like Bud.
 Light to medium-bodied, with zero alcohol, zero sugar, and low calories.

 It’s safe to say I walked into this tasting with a healthy level of skepticism.
 I love craft beers for the unique complexities in flavor they offer.